brick/geo/README.md

 The library supports reading and writing `Feature` and `FeatureCollection` objects, together with custom properties.

 GeoJSON aims to support WGS84 only, and as such all Geometries are imported using [SRID 4326](https://epsg.io/4326).

+## Doctrine mappings

+You can use `brick/geo` types in your Doctrine entities using the [brick/geo-doctrine](https://github.com/brick/geo-doctrine) package.